danielberkompas/danielberkompas.github.io/_posts/2015-03-28-stream-paginated-apis-in-elixir.md

 - elixir
 - twilio
 ---
+_This article was recently featured in [Elixir Radar](http://plataformatec.com.br/elixir-radar).
+Since it was written, I've found a simpler way to implement this kind of Stream.
+I'll be writing an updated tutorial in the future, but if you're interested, you should also check out the current state of [ExTwilio.ResultStream](https://github.com/danielberkompas/ex_twilio/blob/371f2b263d763d1459b467d1fbe8783fce825c0e/lib/ex_twilio/result_stream.ex)._

+---

 This past week, as I worked on my new [ExTwilio][ExTwilio] API library for [Twilio][twilio], I ran into a snag dealing with [Twilio's API pagination][twilio-page-api].